Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Introduction

 This paper is organised as follows.
 Section ~\ref{sec:dataset} describes the simulated mock catalogues, and Section~\ref{sec:clutering_stats} describes our measurements of correlation functions.
-In Section \ref{sec:mcmc}, we present the likelihood analysis for self-calibrating cluster selection bias and constraining parameters.
+In Section \ref{sec:mcmc}, we present the likelihood analysis for self-calibrating cluster selection bias and constraining cosmological parameters.
 We discuss our results in Section~\ref{sec:discussion} and summarise in Section~\ref{sec:summary}.
-In this work, we use the fiducial flat {\em Planck} $\Lambda$CDM cosmology \citep{Planck15Cosmo} adopted by the {\sc Abacus Cosmos} simulation suite: $\OmegaM$ = 0.314, h = 0.673, $\sigma_8$ = 0.83, $n_s$ = 0.9652, $\Omega_{\rm B}$ = 0.049.
-All distances are in comoving $\hiMpc$, and all halo masses are $M_\mathrm{200m}$ in $\hiMsun$.
+In this work, we use the fiducial flat {\em Planck} $\Lambda$CDM cosmology \citep{Planck15Cosmo} adopted by the {\sc Abacus Cosmos} simulation suite: $\OmegaM$ = 0.314, $h$ = 0.673, $\sigma_8$ = 0.83, $n_s$ = 0.9652, $\Omega_{\rm B}$ = 0.049.
+All distances are in comoving $\hiMpc$.
+We use the spherical overdensity mass definition $M_\mathrm{200m}$, defined such that the mean density enclosed is 200 times the mean density of the Universe.